 I see that the Red Sox still have the best record in baseball.
 Go, Sox!

-At the end of KVIL may I present the beginning.
+As KVIL ends, may I present the beginning.